dereknovak/RB100-LS/README.md

+Howdy!
+My name is Derek and I am learning to code through the Launch School.
-This is my first repository.
+This is my first [real] repository that I've created as part of their prep course.
-I'm using this as preparation for the Core Curriculum course within The Launch School.
-Don't judge me too harshly. :)
+I'm looking forward for this new path ahead.